grgiri/Axon-Sales-Insights/README.md

 The restructuring into fact and dimension tables allows for more sophisticated analyses and easier report generation.

-# Axon Classic Cars Sales Analysis

-## Project Overview

-This project leverages Power BI and SQL to transform, model, and analyze Axon's classic car sales data.
-Our goal is to uncover actionable insights that can drive better decision-making and improve sales performance.

 ## Data Preparation

 ### Data Loading and Transformation